The hermit Tarot Card Meanings and Combinations

 When The Hermit appears in your Tarot reading it can suggest withdrawal for deep thought and contemplation, a time of quiet introspection to reflect and meditate in order to find the answer that lies within you.
 The Hermit holds his lantern aloft to illuminate the path ahead; he shows us that we can find our way to inner truth if we follow his example with maturity and wisdom.
 It can suggest being prudent, taking time, and keeping your own counsel.

-If reversed or badly aspected, lack of maturity, acting hastily, (although some view it as over caution), problems with an older person.
+If reversed or badly aspected, imprudence, lack of maturity, acting hastily, (although some view it as over caution), problems with elders.

 The Hermit Tarot Card Combinations:

-> The High Priestess: The search for deeper meaning and mysteries of life.
+The Hermit > The High Priestess: The search for deeper meaning and mysteries of life, tapping into the Higher Self.